 Good course combinations

 This is a full-time course.
 It is not possible to combine this course with other Vocational, T Level, Apprenticeship or A Level programmes.

 Your next steps

-You can continue your studies by progressing onto the Level 2 VRQ full-time course in Light Vehicle Maintenance & Repair, or alternatively you can find employment in the automotive industry or a Motor Vehicle Apprenticeship.
+You can continue your studies by progressing on to the Vehicle Fitting Principles Diploma Level 2 course, or alternatively you can find employment in the automotive industry or a motor vehicle apprenticeship.